Poovarasan99830/PYTHON_TEXTNOTES/5.30_6.30pm/multiprocessing.md

 if __name__ == "__main__":
     tasks = [Process(target=work, args=(i,)) for i in range(5)]
+    print("Starting processes...")
     for t in tasks:
         t.start()

+    # Wait for all processes to finish
     for t in tasks:
         t.join()

+     print("Main program finished!")
 ```

 ✅ **Behavior:**